profdiggity/vibe-crap/README.md

 ---

-## 🌐 Example Nginx Config
+## 🌐 Example Server Config

-A `nginx-conf-example.txt` is included that makes the Vibe Crap demos possible while keeping things as secure as practical:
+A `nginx-conf-example.txt` is included that makes hosting the Vibe Crap demos on a server possible while keeping things as secure as practical:

 * Redirects all HTTP traffic to HTTPS with Let’s Encrypt TLS.
 * Adds modern security headers (`X-Frame-Options`, `Referrer-Policy`, `X-XSS-Protection`, `Strict-Transport-Security`, `X-Content-Type-Options`, `Content-Security-Policy`, and `Permissions-Policy`) with the `always` flag so they apply to 204/405/etc.